Best long term care insurance quotes online.

 So, for many people, planning is essential in order to obtain the necessary funds required to pay for such care.
 And long-term care insurance is one of the best ways to ensure that you won’t have to dip into savings if you require this important, and expensive, care.

-So, if you don’t want to spend your own money for long term care needs, you do need long term care insurance.
+So, if you don’t want to spend your own money for long term care needs, you do need long term health care insurance.

-Reasons to buy LTC insurance
+Reasons to buy this insurance

 According to Genworth’s 2017 Cost of Care Survey, the average monthly cost of a semi-private room in a skilled nursing home facility (in 2017) was over $7,100.
 This equates to an annual cost of over $85,000.